yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini_Data_Analysis 3/Mini-Data-Analysis-3.md

 **Variable of interest**: diameter

-## 2.1
+## 2.1 Model fitting

 I am going to make a tibble named Americana\_tree which contains the diameter and date\_planted for AMERICANA species.
 Then I am going to add a new column called age\_of\_tree.
-Next, I am going to fit a linear model on diameter with respect to age of tree and store the model as model1.
+Next, I am going to fit a linear model on diameter with respect to the age of tree and store the model as model1.

-The original plot has some big outliers.

 ``` r
 Americana_tree <- vancouver_trees %>%